Lebowski89/blog/content/common.md

 ***

-One integral time-saving task when spinning up docker services is to add and/or remove DNS records.
+One integral time-saving task when spinning up docker services is to automate DNS records.

 ### Common Task